 Is a laptop bag separate from hand luggage?

-From my experience, and according to most airline policies, the answer is no. If you’re carrying a laptop, it typically falls under your hand luggage allowance, either as a personal item or part of your carry-on.
+From my experience, and according to most airline policies, the answer is no. If you’re carrying a laptop, it falls under your hand luggage allowance, either as a personal item or part of your carry-on.
 This means that you cannot have a personal item, a carry-on, and a separate laptop bag.

 That said, some items like diaper bags, camera bags (in certain airlines), umbrellas, and duty-free items are often not counted as part of your standard hand luggage allowance.
 You’re allowed to take them with you onto the plane for free.